Technology on the Move

 - Guarantees the cohesion of the HA gel and its monophasic properties.

-MANNITOL AND SORBITOL, ANTIOXIDANTS AGENTS
+MANNITOL AND SORBITOL, ANTIOXIDANT AGENTS

 1- Papakonstantinou, E. & Al. Hyaluronic acid - A key molecule in skin aging.
 Dermato-Endocrinology 4:3, 253–258; July–December 2012.